totaljs/components/j-DatePicker/readme.md

 // opt.close {Function} optional, this function can determine closing of DatePicker

 // NEW and OPTIONAL
-// It's callend when the calendar change year/month opt.badges = function(date, append) {
+// It's callend when the DatePicker changes year/month opt.badges = function(date, append) {
 	// Appends small and red badges to the current view/month append([date1, date2, date3]);